gamliel-family/gamliel-family/README.md

 # gamliel-family
 Website for the Gamliel Family in New Zealand.
+Written by [Eleanor Gamliel](https://github.com/gamliele) and [Itamar Gamliel](https://github.com/gamlieli).